akimdi/ares/README.md

 #Ares is a network toolkit
 Ares is a social network toolkit.

-##Known bugs
-1. Tcpdump interface isn't setup correctly [*not required]
-2. Templates and manual mode is not working
-3. Setinterface2 not working [nearly bug 1]
-4. Ares pip at the end isn't setup correctly

 ## :scroll: Changelog
 Ares gets weekly updates with new features, improvements and bugfixes.
 Be sure to check out the [Changelog] (https://github.com/deltaxflux/ares)